-The appellant does not identify any additional feasible mitigation measures to reduce cumulative impacts beyond those identified in the SEIR.
+The appellant does not provide any substantial evidence regarding the completeness of the cumulative impact analysis, nor does he identify any additional feasible mitigation measures to reduce cumulative impacts beyond those identified in the SEIR.
 For the reasons stated above in the SEIR and RTC document, including but not limited to the responses identified above, the final SEIR meets the standards of adequacy of an EIR, as set forth in CEQA Guidelines Section 15151.